 I have done several major projects for Marlborough businesses mainly developing SQL based business systems, though more recently I’ve seen a resurgence in making custom electronics systems which was my original passion (after spaceman!)

-Outside of IT (and when I get a few moments from the wife and daughter) I enjoy diving, rock music, hot curries, comedy and anything to do with space or science fiction.
+Outside of IT I enjoy diving, rock music, hot curries, comedy and anything to do with space or science fiction.
 In Winter I usually make as many trips to Rainbow ski field as I can though I never seem to get any better at skiing, and in summer I’m usually hanging around the bays of Port Underwood or Marlborough Sounds with my dive buddy Brian.

 I am an avid reader and have always said that one day I will one day write my own novel (a novel of love, death, intrigue and brain eating monsters!).